Simlipal National Park: History

 Simlipal elephant reserve originated mainly as a hunting ground for the royalty.
 It was formally designated as a tiger reserve under Project Tiger in May 1973.
 "Mugger Crocodile Scheme" was started in 1979 at Ramatirtha, Jashipur.

 The Government of Odisha declared Simlipal as a wildlife sanctuary in 1979 with an area of 2200 km2.
 Later in 1980, the state government proposed 303 km2 of the sanctuary as a national park.
 Further in 1986, area of the national park was increased to 845.70 km2.
 Government of India declared Simlipal as a biosphere reserve in 1994.
 UNESCO added this national park to its list of Biosphere Reserves in May 2009.
 There are 10,000 people living in 61 villages in the forest.
 That is why Simlipal is yet to be declared a full-fledged park, despite it having the status of one of the 18 biospheres of India.

 Relocation of core villages

 In December 2013, 32 families from the Khadia tribe belonging to the two hamlets of Upper Barhakamuda and Bahaghar were relocated outside the Tiger Reserve as per the guidelines by National Tiger Conservation Authority.
 The village of Jamunagarh was relocated in September 2015.
 Following the relocation, tiger sightings in the core area have gone up.
-There are two villages, Kabatghai and Bakua, still present in the core area of Similipal.
+There are two villages, Kabatghai and Bakua, still present in the core area of Simlipal.
 The Forest Department, wildlife NGOs and local administration have initiated talks with these villages on their relocation.
 However, the tribals alleged these relocations to be forced and wished to claim their rights under the Forest Rights Act.

 Geography and climate

-Similipal different boundary map, black, yellow and red colors show Tiger Reserve, Wildlife Sanctuary and Biosphere Reserve, respectively.
+Simlipal different boundary map, black, yellow and red colors show Tiger Reserve, Wildlife Sanctuary and Biosphere Reserve, respectively.